 submitted to Grants.gov

-- NIH validation requirements – Common Causes for Rejected Applications
+- National Institutes of Health validation requirements – Common Causes for Rejected Applications

-For application packages that do not successfully validate, the PI or research staff and the Office of Research and Sponsored Programs grants administrator will work together to revise and re-submit the application package through Grants.gov.
+For application packages that do not successfully validate, the principal investigator or research staff and the Office of Research and Sponsored Programs grants administrator will work together to revise and re-submit the application package through Grants.gov.

-- Frequently Asked Questions About NIH’s Electronic Submission Process of the National Institutes of Health
+- Frequently Asked Questions About the Electronic Submission Process of the National Institutes of Health

 - Frequently Asked Questions About the Grants.Gov Process

-How Will My Application Differ if I am Applying for Funding from an Agency other than NIH?
+How Will My Application Differ If I Am Applying for Funding From an Agency Other Than the National Institutes of Health?

-Check with either ORSP, the Web site of the funding agency, or the Program Announcement for additional instructions when applying to agencies other than NIH.
+Check with either Office of Research and Sponsored Programs, the website of the funding agency, or the Program Announcement for additional instructions when applying to agencies other than the National Institutes of Health.